 How We Remember: The Legacy of the Holocaust Today

 How did the world respond when the reality of the Holocaust came to light?
-How can we learn from the international response to crimes against humanity in interpreting memory and history?
 During this program, educators examine the pursuit of justice at Nuremberg, the effect the trials had on how we understand the Holocaust, how survivors coped with the trauma to build new lives in the aftermath, and how we remember and memorialize the Holocaust today.

-It Starts with Words: Teaching the Holocaust to Combat Hate
+It Starts with Words: Teaching the Escalation of Hate

 The Holocaust arose out of antisemitic hatred fueled in part by the power of words.
 Participants examine the escalation of words to violence, which in turn, became genocide in order to consider where such a progression might have been interrupted.
-Educators gain tools to apply these lessons to modern day issues faced by students to ensure human dignity for all.
+Educators also gain tools to apply these lessons to modern day issues faced by students.

 An important element of the Echoes & Reflections approach is the inclusion of multidisciplinary methods to ensure students learn the human story behind the Holocaust.
 These programs, of particular interest to ELA and Humanities educators, highlight various sources – from literature to photographs – to engage learners.